 For the majority, our first experience with Bluetooth technology probably involved some sort of wireless headset or hands-free device.
-However, a new wave of Bluetooth beacon devices are now emerging.
-These new Bluetooth beacons devices are lower in cost and they consume less power.
+However, a new wave of Bluetooth beacons devices is now emerging.
+These new Bluetooth beacon devices are lower in cost and they consume less power.

 From a non-technical, user perspective, the name Bluetooth covers any form of Bluetooth connectivity and requires some sort of manual activation via your smartphone.
 In reality, there are two types of Bluetooth “radios”: Bluetooth Classic and Bluetooth Low Energy Beacons (BLE).
 Despite their similar names, the two Bluetooth “radios” are not compatible with each other.